 One side effect of this is a series of blandly corporate rhetorical flourishes that have been added to its culture.
 For one, almost everyone in the marijuana business euphemistically refers to it as “the industry.”
 We talk about the growth of the industry, the potential market for the industry, and regulations within the industry, but almost never about “selling pot” or “smoking pot” or even really the appeal of pot.
 This is another one: “marijuana” and “cannabis” are the only acceptable professional terms for a plant with a huge number of aliases; even terms extremely common in larger society, like “pot” or “weed”, are mostly banished within the industry.
 Mattson had another unique one: He never said that states “legalized” weed, but rather that they “came online.”

 There’s also a booming bourgeois aficionado culture around knowledge of different strains of marijuana, similar to the culture around coffee, beer, or wine.
 Just this week, Lizzie Widdicombe has an in-depth New Yorker profile of Laurie Wolf, “the Martha Stewart of edibles.”
-I once had an industry insider lament to me that Willie Nelson shamelessly admitted not knowing the difference between indica and sativa while in the process of promoting his own brand of marijuana, a huge faux pas.
+I once had an industry insider lament to me that Willie Nelson, stuck in a previous generation’s marijuana consumption habits, shamelessly admitted not knowing the difference between indica and sativa while in the process of promoting his own brand of marijuana.
+This, to the insider, was a huge faux pas.
 “That’s insane,” the insider said.
 “And no one from his team even thinks that’s a big deal.”

 Still, with recreational marijuana currently illegal in New York, any weed business is in dangerous territory.
 This is the reason that investors in New York are mostly working with businesses that are headquartered in states where it’s already legal, or “trying to invest in the side of the market that is not fully dipped into the growing side,” said Mattson, preferring to focus on peripherals, like vape pens.